dstarod/twitter_console/README.md

-Golang example how to track twitter feed in real-time.
+An example how to track stream of tweets in real-time on Golang.

 How to use (you have to [install golang](http://golang.org/doc/install) before):